GameDotPlay/RaceAdmin/README.md

 This panel displays the name of the current session and will flash yellow when the caution conditions have been met.
 Once the caution flag has been thrown in will remain solid yellow until the race resumes under green flag conditions.
 This panel also contains the total incident count and number of incidents since last caution count.
-See #3.
+See below.

 ### 3. Total Incident Count
 The total incidents count tracks the total number of incidents reported during the current session.